viktoriamahrberg/fashion-news-board/README.md

 Any user on the page can read the excerpt of the news and click on each post for further reading, but only signed in users can make a comment to the news-post.

 Any *signed in* user can additionally:

 - Comment on posts

 - Create posts

 - Edit posts

 - Delete posts

-Full CRUD functionality is implemented for posting on the site.
+Full CRUD (Create, Read, Update, Delete) functionality is implemented for posting on the site.

 ## Wireframes

+The layout for this project is set after the blogpost layout which is what users know best how to interact with.
+A navbar and four blogposts following.
+On mobile devices the site is only showing one post followed by the rest vertically.
 I made the wireframes in Figma:

 **Home Page:**